IHE/pharm-mpd/input/pagecontent/interoperabilitymodel.md

-regarding the information exchange between all actors, we can check the image below.

-As for the sequence, we have the following:
+The Pharmacy Interoperability Model provides the basis for the interactions needs that are supported by this publication.

 <div>
 {% include interoperabilitymodel.svg %}
 </div>

+.